opensensorhub/osh-js/vuepress/docs/src/guide/datasources/sos/general.md

 The data are mapped into internal Object.
 Each DataSource defines the properties of this object but some are common to every DataSource.

-For the time being, two kind of message are supported: 'message' and 'data'.
+For the time being, two kind of message are supported: `message` and `data`.

 ## DataSource